Tenancy deposit protection prescribed information

 Required information

-The landlord or their agent must provide the tenant and any other 'relevant person' with the prescribed information about the authorised scheme within which the tenancy deposit has been protected.[1]
+A landlord or their agent must provide a tenant and any other 'relevant person' with the prescribed information about the authorised scheme protecting their tenancy deposit.[1]

-The prescribed information is set out in the Housing (Tenancy Deposits) (Prescribed Information) Order 2007.[2]
+The prescribed information is set out in regulations.[2]
 The information must be given in the prescribed form or in a form substantially to the same effect.[3]

-name, address and contact details (such as telephone number, e-mail address and any fax number) of the scheme administrator of the authorised tenancy deposit scheme where the deposit is protected
+name, address and contact details of the authorised scheme protecting the deposit

-information leaflet supplied by the scheme administrator to the landlord or their initial agent explaining the operation of the provisions of the tenancy deposit protection legislation in sections 212-215, and Schedule 10, of the Housing Act 2004
+the information leaflet supplied by the scheme administrator, which explains the provisions of the tenancy deposit protection legislation[4]

-the repayment of the deposit at the end of the tenancy
+how the deposit will be repaid at the end of the tenancy

-what to do if either the landlord/agent or the tenant is not contactable at the end of the tenancy
+what to do if either the landlord, agent or tenant is not contactable at the end of the tenancy

 how disputes about the amount of deposit to be returned will be resolved